Drop-off appeal in Leamington to help people in Ukraine - here's what they need

 The centre will also accept thermal items of clothing - non-thermal items will not be accepted.

-Donations can be made between the times of 8am and 7pm tomorrow (Wednesday March 2) and 10am to 7pm on Thursday and Friday (March 3 and 4).
+Donations can be made between the times of 8am and 7pm tomorrow (Wednesday March 2), 10am to 7pm on Thursday and Friday morning (March 3 and 4).

-The items will be collected from the Polish Centre on Saturday as part of a larger collection being organised by the Polish Church of St Stanislaw Kostka and the Slowianka restaurant in Coventry.
+The items will be collected from the Polish Centre on Friday lunchtime as part of a larger collection being organised by the Polish Church of St Stanislaw Kostka and the Slowianka restaurant in Coventry.

 Money donations can be made to the Polish Centre's account: